DataDog/build-plugins/packages/plugins/telemetry/README.md

 > default: `true`

-If `true`, you'll get all outputs in the logs and the creation of the json files.
+If `true`, you'll get the creation of both json files:
-If a path, you'll also save json files at this location:

 -   `metrics.json`: an array of all the metrics that would be sent to Datadog.
 -   `timings.json`: timing data for modules, loaders and plugins.

+If a path, it will save the files at this location.

 You can also pass an object of the form: